Chart Color Schemes

 Lane Cove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lane Cove's population has high cultural diversity, with 30.2% speaking a language other than English at home and 40.0% born overseas.
-Christianity is the predominant religion, comprising 48.1%.
-While Judaism remains at 1.0%, its representation in Lane Cove mirrors Greater Sydney's 1.0%.
+Lane Cove's population shows high cultural diversity, with 30.2% speaking a language other than English at home and 40.0% born overseas.
+Christianity is the predominant religion in Lane Cove, accounting for 48.1%.
+Judaism is equally represented in Lane Cove (1.0%) as it is across Greater Sydney (1.0%).

 Frequently Asked Questions - Diversity